SStewart424/Final-Year-Project/README.md

 # Final-Year-Project
-# Using Ethereum as a database for a university incident reporting system with a react.js based we application front-end
+# Using Ethereum as a database for a university incident reporting system with a react.js based web application front-end